arbaazm1/llm-council/README.md

 ## Features

 - **Conversation History**: Left sidebar shows all past conversations with auto-generated titles
-- **Prompt Template Library**: Collapsible right sidebar for creating and managing reusable prompt templates with dynamic fields (see `PROMPT_TEMPLATES.md` for details)
+- **Prompt Template Library**: Collapsible right sidebar for creating and managing reusable prompt templates with dynamic fields
 - **Three-Stage Council Process**: See individual LLM responses, their rankings of each other, and a synthesized final answer
 - **Real-time Streaming**: Watch as each stage completes in real-time
 - **Persistent Storage**: All conversations and templates are saved locally

 ## Vibe Code Alert

-This project was 99% vibe coded as a fun Saturday hack because I wanted to explore and evaluate a number of LLMs side by side in the process of [reading books together with LLMs](https://x.com/karpathy/status/1990577951671509438).
-It's nice and useful to see multiple responses side by side, and also the cross-opinions of all LLMs on each other's outputs.
-I'm not going to support it in any way, it's provided here as is for other people's inspiration and I don't intend to improve it.
-Code is ephemeral now and libraries are over, ask your LLM to change it in whatever way you like.
+This project was 100% vibe coded, in contrast to Andrej Karpathy's 99.
+The only way I will ever be able to outshine him technically.

 ## Setup